 - Consent for incapacitated adults or minors must be sought from a guardian or designated person if the patient is not fit to give consent.
 The age of a child can also make it difficult to determine consent, and this can be a difficult area when parents, guardians, or other caregivers disagree with a patient’s decision.

 Get All The Information You Need

 Understanding the exceptions and levels of consent needed for a certain procedure is complex, so it is important that you consult with a medical malpractice lawyer to ensure that your rights are protected.
-Call our firm at 312-445-9034 or 888-837-3275 toll free to discuss informed consent in your case today.
+Call our firm at (312) 781-1977 toll-free to discuss informed consent in your case today.